 - Overexertion—intense physical activity

-- MRI to take pictures of internal structures around the brain and spinal cord
+- MRI scan to take pictures of internal structures around the brain and spinal cord

 - Sensory evoked potentials to record the electrical responses evoked after a sensory stimulus